Nduara Loliondo Camp moves twice a year...

 Having made lots of comments above ... when we visited Nduara Camp, we found the food and service to be very good.
 Everyone who stays here is usually hosted by their personal guide, so there is no camp 'manager' here.
 However, all the staff that we met were very friendly and attentive, and all seemed to do their very best to make sure that we were well looked after.

-Our ViewNduara Loliondo is a good safari camp to use as a base to experience the migration in the eastern side of the Serengeti, as well as to experience the other activities in the Lioliondo Reserve, outside of the national park.
-The comforts, food and service are of a high standard here without being too luxurious – even if the camp's decor wasn't really to our taste.
+Our viewNduara Loliondo was a good safari camp to use as a base to experience the migration in the eastern side of the Serengeti, as well as to experience the other activities in the Lioliondo Reserve, outside of the national park.
+The comforts, food and service were of a high standard here without being too luxurious.

 Ideal length of stay: Two to four nights should allow enough time to do daily trips into the Serengeti as well as to do a walk or two as well as a visit to a local Maasai village; Nduara is often combined into safari trips with it sister-camp, Serengeti Safari Camp.